Great Michigan Read

 Hanna-Attisha is the founder and director of the Michigan State University and Hurley Children’s Hospital Pediatric Public Health Initiative, an innovative and model public health program in Flint.
 Currently an associate professor of pediatrics and human development at the MSU College of Human Medicine, she has been named one of Time magazine’s 100 Most Influential People in the World for her role in uncovering the Flint water crisis and leading recovery efforts.
 She was one of the first to question if lead was leaching from the city’s water pipes after an emergency manager switched the city’s water supply to the Flint River in 2014.

 Schools, libraries, colleges, arts and cultural institutions, and other nonprofits are eligible to be Great Michigan Read partners and receive free books, readers’ guides, teachers’ guides, bookmarks, and other supplemental materials.

 Partner registration details and an online form are available here.
 Registration is open now and will continue throughout 2019-20.
 Materials will be mailed to partners in late August, 2019.
 The first Great Michigan Read events will take place in September, 2019.

 Action Grants of up to $750 are available to support Great Michigan Read programming and are awarded on a first-come, first-served basis until the allocation of funds for the fiscal year is exhausted.
 The Action Grants application for Great Michigan Read programming is currently closed, but will open in August, 2019.

-The 2019-20 Great Michigan Read is supported by The National Endowment for the Humanities, Meijer Foundation, and Martin Waymire.
+The 2019-20 Great Michigan Read is presented by Michigan Humanities and supported by national, statewide, and local partners, including the National Endowment for the Humanities and The Meijer Foundation.